sky8000/SKR-Mini-E3-Ender-5-Config-Files-Marlin-2/README.md

 6. Compile the software and flash the board.
 7. **Optional:** Do a "Restore failsafe" from the printer's menu or delete file EEPROM.DAT from the SD Card before powering on to make sure that the printer is running with the default values and avoid malfunction.

+### BL Touch Issues

-Please note that there are still some compatibility issues with BL Touch v3.x that randomly causes homing or bed leveling to fail, for more details please check the following links: https://www.reddit.com/r/ender5/comments/cvrokv/bigtreetech_skr_mini_e3_on_ender_5/.
+Please note that there are still some compatibility issues with BL Touch v3.x that randomly causes homing or bed leveling to fail forcing printhead into bed.

+At this moment it is not clear if this is a software or hardware issue.

+For more details please check the following links:

+1. User experience posted on Reddit: https://www.reddit.com/r/ender5/comments/cvrokv/bigtreetech_skr_mini_e3_on_ender_5/
+2. BL Touch issue reported on BTT Github official repository: https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3-/issues/6
+3. 5v rail problem reported on SKR Mini FB User Group: https://www.facebook.com/groups/322956191976815/permalink/377307899874977/ (post snapshot https://i.imgur.com/99kHqls.png)